Vision and School format

-(Lab is open all day, but group activities and leisure time are also part of the two weeks).
+(Lab is open all day, but group activities and leisure time are also part of the experience).

 The project is the main thread of activities and it constitutes a challenge for the working group, facing the problem of designing and building a new web-based service for managing and sharing of data (ecological and environmental interest, or social).